YugandharSarath/traffic_lights/hints.md

-"hints": [
-  "Use setInterval or setTimeout to manage timed transitions.", "Use a state variable to track which light is active.", "Use useEffect to set and clear timers properly.", "Make sure only one light is 'on' at any given time."
-]
+### 💡 **Hints for Implementation**

+* Use state to track current active light.
+* Use `setTimeout` (or `setInterval`) in auto mode.
+* Clear timers on unmount or mode switch.
+* Ensure only one light is active at a time by conditional class application.
+* Think modular: separate visual logic from timing logic.

+---